KxSystems/docs/docs/ref/accumulators.md

 Syntax: `(m\)x`, `(m/)x`  unary application
 Syntax: `x m\y`, `x m/y`  binary application

-The function derived by a progressor and a unary iterable is variadic.
+The function an accumulator derives from a unary iterable is variadic.
-The result of the first evaluation is the right argument.
+The result of the first evaluation is the right argument for the second evaluation.
+And so on.

 !!! note "The iterable is evaluated on the entire right argument, not on items of it."

-The number of evaluations the extension performs is determined (when applied as a binary) by its left argument, or (when applied as a unary) by convergence.
+The number of evaluations the derived function performs is determined (when applied as a binary) by its left argument, or (when applied as a unary) by convergence.

 syntax           | name     | number of successive evaluations
 -----------------|----------|---------------------------------------------